jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 This light and playful attitude towards holding their own positions and evaluating the perspectives of others that Weil teaches is similar to what C Thi.
 Nguyen calls *[[thoughts/Jestermaxxing|intellectual playfulness]]*.
 When an intellectually playful person evaluates new ideas, they don't care about plausibility or legibility.
 They care about cool ideas and the thrilling joy-rides of discovery.
 They care about exploring *in and of itself*.

 Nguyen argues that this intellectual playfulness actually has some clear [[thoughts/epistemology|epistemic]] functionality for us.
 A pure 'truth-seeker' has an interest in always getting it right.
 This attitude constrains the search space, focusing searches on plausible paths to explore and discarding what is implausible or beyond the pale.
-However, because their assessment of plausibility will always proceed from their standing system of beliefs, even their most rational epistemic attempts can be caught in what Nguyen calls an epistemic trap: belief systems that make us shut down a line of questioning before exploring its validity.
+However, because their assessment of plausibility will always proceed from their standing system of beliefs, even their most rational epistemic attempts can be caught in what Nguyen calls an epistemic trap: belief systems that make us shut down a line of questioning before exploring its validity -- they constrain our exploratory taste.

-These traps manipulate background beliefs to fend off contrary evidence.
-Echo chambers, for example, creates a significant [[thoughts/trust|trust]] disparity between members and non-members, leading members to dismiss any and all contrary evidence coming in from the outside.
-One specific epistemic trap that has been particularly fatal to our ability to try new things is the fear of being wrong.
+Echo chambers, for example, create a significant [[thoughts/trust|trust]] disparity between members and non-members, leading members to dismiss any and all contrary evidence coming in from the outside.
+One specific epistemic trap that has been particularly fatal to exploratory taste is the fear of being wrong.

 > "One who fears to be wrong is powerless to discover.
 It is when we are afraid of making mistakes that the mistake inside us becomes immovable like a rock.
 Because in our fear, we cling to what we have decreed to be “true”, or what has always been presented to us as “true”.
 If we are moved, not by the fear of seeing an illusory security vanish, but by a thirst for knowing, then error, like suffering or sorrow, will cross us without ever becoming frozen, and the trace of its passage will be a renewed understanding."
 >